rugbyprof/2143-ObjectOrientedProgramming/Assignments/07-Test-2/README.md

 - A case of the above
 - Inventory of our candy

 Determine whether to use inheritence or composition as the relationship between classes.
+Use the information given below to guide your class creation:

 - ***Candy Class***
     - Attributes